Snake69/MELGenUtils/Docs/Readme.md

 \
 1. Run as is on Linux, Apple or Windows.\
-2. Provide all functions useful to genealogists in one place, all on a personal computer under the user's control.\
+2. Bring together all functions and utilities useful to genealogists in one place, all on a personal computer under the user's control.\
 3. Ability to sync trees on host machine, any other host machines running MELGenSys and utilizing the same tree, and any public tree sites (e.g., WikiTree.com, Ancestry.com, FamilySearch.org, etc).\